Blade Runner 2049: Plot

-In 2049, 30 years following the events of Blade Runner, bioengineered humans known as replicants are slaves.
-K (short for his serial number, KD6-3.7), a Nexus-9 replicant, works for the Los Angeles Police Department (LAPD) as a "blade runner", an officer who hunts and "retires" (kills) rogue replicants.
-He retires Nexus-8 replicant Sapper Morton and finds a box buried under a tree at Morton's protein farm.
-The box contains the remains of a female replicant who died during a caesarean section, demonstrating that replicants can reproduce biologically, previously thought impossible.
+In 2049 Los Angeles, bioengineered humans known as replicants are still used for slave labor.
+K (short for serial number, KD6-3.7), a Nexus-9 replicant, works for the Los Angeles Police Department as a "blade runner", an officer who hunts and "retires" (kills) rogue replicant models.

+After "retiring" (killing) replicant Sapper Morton, K finds a box buried under a tree at Morton's farm.
+It contained the remains of a female replicant who died during a caesarean section.
+This demonstrates that replicants could reproduce biologically, previously thought impossible.
 K's superior, Lt.
-Joshi, fears that this could lead to a war between humans and replicants.
-She orders K to find and retire the replicant child to hide the truth.
+Joshi, or "Madam," fears this knowledge will lead to war between humans and replicants, so orders K to retire the replicant child and destroy all related evidence.

-K visits the headquarters of the Wallace Corporation, the successor to the defunct Tyrell Corporation in the manufacture of replicants.
-Wallace staff members identify the deceased female from DNA archives as Rachael, an experimental replicant designed by Dr. Eldon Tyrell.
-K learns of Rachael's romantic ties with former blade runner Rick Deckard.
-Wallace Corporation CEO Niander Wallace wants to discover the secret to replicant reproduction to expand interstellar colonization.
-He sends his replicant enforcer Luv to steal Rachael's remains and follow K to Rachael's child.
+K visits the Wallace Corporation, successor to the defunct Tyrell Corporation in the manufacture of replicants.
+DNA archives identify the deceased female as an experimental Nexus 7 replicant.
+K learns of her romantic ties with former blade runner Rick Deckard.
+CEO Niander Wallace wants the secret to replicant reproduction to expand interstellar colonization.
+He sends his replicant enforcer, Luv, to monitor K. An unidentified figure engages several prostitutes in the city, including one named Mariette, to keep eyes on K.

-At Morton's farm, K finds 6.10.21 carved into the tree trunk and recognizes it from a childhood memory of a wooden toy horse.
-Because replicant memories are artificial, K's holographic A.I. girlfriend Joi believes this is evidence that K was born, not created.
-He searches LAPD records and discovers twins born on that date with identical DNA aside from the sex chromosome, but only the boy is listed as alive.
-K tracks the child to an orphanage in ruined San Diego but discovers the records from that year to be missing.
-K recognizes the orphanage from his memories and finds the toy horse where he remembers hiding it.
+At Morton's farm, K finds the date 6.10.21 carved into the tree trunk and recognizes it from a childhood memory of a wooden toy horse.
+Because replicant memories are artificial, K's holographic A.I. girlfriend Joi suggests that this is evidence that K was born, not created.
+K discovers in LAPD records that two children born on that date have identical DNA, but are inexplicably registered as being opposite genders, and that the girl died from a genetic disorder.
+K's search for the boy leads him to an orphanage, but the records from the year in question are missing.
+K recognizes the orphanage from his memories and finds the toy horse in the furnace where he remembers hiding it.
+He then visits replicant-memory-maker Dr. Ana Stelline, who confirms that his memory of the orphanage is a real memory that someone lived, leading K to conclude he is the deceased replicant woman's son.
+K then fails a baseline test, marking him as rogue.
+When he implies to Joshi that he killed the replicant child, she gives him 48 hours to pass the test, or he will be retired himself.